 - Patient must continue to meet the universal and other indication-specific relevant criteria identified in section III; AND - Significant improvement in severity and duration of attacks have been achieved and sustained; AND - Absence of unacceptable toxicity from the drug.
 Examples of unacceptable toxicity include serious hypersensitivity reactions, including anaphylaxis, etc.; AND - The cumulative amount of medication(s) the patient has on-hand, indicated for the acute treatment of HAE, will be taken into account when authorizing.
-The authorization will provide a sufficient quantity in order for the patient to have a cumulative amount of HAE medication(s) on-hand in order to treat up to 4 acute attacks per 4 weeks for the duration of the authorization (unless otherwise specified).
+The authorization will provide a sufficient quantity in order for the patient to have a cumulative amount of HAE medication(s) on-hand in order to treat up to 4 acute attacks per 4 weeks for the duration of the authorization.

-V. Dosage/Administration
+V. Dosage/Administration1

-Indication Dose Treatment of Acute Administer 30 mg injected subcutaneously by a healthcare professional in three Hereditary Angioedema 10 mg injections.
-An additional dose of 30 mg may be administered if the attack (HAE) attack persists.
-Not to exceed a total of two 30 mg doses (60 mg) in 24 hours.
+Indication Dose Treatment of Acute Administer 30 mg subcutaneously by a healthcare professional in three 10 mg Hereditary Angioedema injections.
+An additional dose of 30 mg may be administered if the attack persists.
+Not (HAE) attack to exceed a total of two 30 mg doses (60 mg) in 24 hours.
 Note: Kalbitor should ONLY be administered by a healthcare professional.